 Few days earlier everyone was eagerly awaiting for the RBI Grade B 2021 notification.
 Aspirants were stressed on “what new will come this time”.
 The release of the notification has left everyone delighted as well as stunned.
 The number of vacancies (322) has increased making every aspirant delighted but on the other hand the change in the examination pattern has left a feeling of confusion and shock among the aspirants.
 Recognizable confusion for the descriptive papers of ESI & FM is spread on a clear-cut view among aspirants.

-In this article the tips to write descriptive paper in Economic & Social Issues (ESI), the types of questions, where to study from and how to study and write for the descriptive papers of RBI Grade B 2021 are discussed.
+In this article the tips to write descriptive paper in (ESI), the types of questions, where to study from and how to study the Economic & Social Issues descriptive papers of RBI Grade B 2021 are discussed.

 - 1 What is descriptive writing?

-- 2 Important Topic for ESI Descriptive Paper
+- 2 Important Topics for ESI Descriptive Paper

 - 3 How to attempt Descriptive ESI Paper?

 Contrary to the name, descriptive writing is writing to the point.
 It can be better illustrated with a story.
 “Once there was a well-renowned Professor in economics.
 One day his assistant got a call from a Television channel asking him to deliver his comment on the current economic situation.
 The assistant asked him, “when shall I give the appointment?”
 The Professor enquired the assistant, “how long the session will go?
 If it is more than half an hour then I can deliver it now over the call but if I will get 5 minutes to talk then by tomorrow, I will be ready and if I only get a minute to say then I need a time till next week to prepare”.

 The point is when you are writing for descriptive you have to stick to the point.
 The knowledge to impart is vast but the value of the words chosen plays a crucial role in descriptive writing.
 Writing for descriptive papers require a balance of good knowledge and the presentation skills.